d2s/Documentation/_posts/2018-04-12-RsyncGUIIntro.md

 ## When you start

-aRsyncGUI is a sandboxed macOS app and the first to do is ask for permission to read the users home catalog.
+RsyncGUI is a sandboxed macOS app and the first to do is ask for permission to read the users home catalog.
 The first time the user starts the app a view asking for allow.

-The first time you start aRsyncGUI there are a few actions to do before using the app and remote servers.
-Please see the [start aRsyncGUI for the first time](/aRsyncGUIfirststart).
+The first time you start RsyncGUI there are a few actions to do before using the app and remote servers.
+Please see the [start RsyncGUI for the first time](/RsyncGUIfirststart).

 ## Where to start?

 You can get up and running in just a few clicks.
-Open aRsyncGUI and select the `Add` tab.
+Open RsyncGUI and select the `Add` tab.
 ![](/images/RsyncOSX/master/intro/main1.png)
 In the `Add` tab, as an example, add the Documents catalog as source and the `/Volumes/backup/Documents` catalog as remote.
 This will setup a task to synchronize (backup) all content of the Documents to the attached `backup` volume in catalog `Documents`.
 Use drag and drop from Finder to add data.